-Sanding and finishing are concluding steps in woodwork.
+Sanding and finishing are the concluding steps in woodwork.
 As much as you would have mastered the measurements and joints, you still need to maintain a good-looking outside appearance.
 There are different finishing methods that you choose from depending on what you want.
 Multiple sanding tools match specific wood.
 Below are essential sanding and finishing tools to choose from.

 Steel wool and paste wax

 Steel wool and paste wax give a nice finish when the applied finish cures.
 A soft rub-out is what they offer.
-Rub out the surface gently along the grain and buff using a soft cloth.
+Rub the surface gently along the grain and buff using a soft cloth.
 Rubbing hard creates scratches, and you will have to re-work your finish.